 For the past two years, my wife and I have been enjoying our sleep because our son was well sleep trained and spent most nights sound asleep in his crib from 8 p.m. to 7 a.m.
 We did not consider what would happen when our son outgrows his crib and is no longer “quarantined” to a confined space ….

 Fortunately, Jake decided to spend the rest of the night in his crib (I still didn’t sleep a wink as I was half expecting him to come back later for another visit or imagined him scampering around the apartment unsupervised).
-When he awoke in the morning, he decided to climb out again and visit me while I was in the shower.
+When he awoke in the morning, he decided climbing out of the crib was best, did so and visited me while I was in the shower.
 As an active father who takes napping, sleeping and schedules pretty seriously, I realized things were not going to fare well for his afternoon nap.
 The scene here was almost comical: I put our son down for his afternoon nap and watched via the video monitor him climbing in and out of the crib at will … it was a game to him.
 To avoid injury, I popped the little guy into his stroller, and he fell asleep as soon as we hit the great outdoors.

 I was exhausted and fed up that things were slowly going to spiral out of control.
 We went to Planet Kidz, a local and overpriced one-stop shop for everything baby/toddler.
 I bought a pressurized gate for my son’s room and a bed rail to keep him inside what would become his “Big Boy Bed” as soon as we got home.
 I was determined to get back on track with the sleep routine!